githubpsyche/emergent-notes/installation_guide.md

 ![Simulator Appearance](/simulator_appearance.png)

 The original emergent installation guide can be a bit hard to parse, and in some ways is distributed across many web pages.
 I try to produce a more concise guide here.
-As such, though, it does exclude some details.
-You can find those at the original guide: https://github.com/emer/emergent/wiki/Install
+As such, though, it does exclude some details potentially useful for troubleshooting or customization.
+You can find those details at the original guide: https://github.com/emer/emergent/wiki/Install

 ## 0. Potential Prerequisites
 Depending on your OS, you may need some unique prerequisites before you can install emergent.
 I include notes for the Windows and Mac operating systems.